 Work and Achievements

+Our Delhi Chapter: We started our Delhi Chapter in 2004 with the objective of empowering women and children in the urban villages of Delhi – NCR.
+These villages of Delhi-NCR, which largely comprise migrant population, are deprived in multiple ways; these include a lack of education and employment opportunities, little/no social cohesion and social protection, leading to violent, unhealthy environments.
 The main burden of these deprivations falls on women and children, especially the girl child.
 Their education, employment and health statuses are particularly bad in relation to men and often violence against them is ignored, belittled or validated.

 What we do: Our aim is to enable and collectivize women, children and their communities, so that they can live lives free of violence and poverty.
 Therefore, we implement need-based programs on:

 - Quality Education

-- Women empowerment
+- Women empowerment and Child-protection

 - Vocational Education

-- Over 28,000 direct stakeholders
+- Over 30,000 direct stakeholders

-- Over 4,500 children have accessed our education programs
+- Over 5167 children have accessed our education programs

-- 99 community groups of women, children, youth and adolescents formed, with over 13,000 direct stakeholders
+- 118 community groups of women, children, youth and adolescents formed, with over 15,000 direct stakeholders

-- Over 10,000 women, men and children have accessed our Health Education Program
+- Over 12,000 women, men and children have accessed our Health Education Program

 Fund Utilisation Statement